davedoesdemos/DataPlatformBackupDR/Index.md

 For the industrialised processes, you will usually have more strict SLAs in place since other processes and systems will almost certainly rely on them.
 Scripts and systems will change less often and will usually be managed through change control (e.g. ITIL) or DevOps (e.g. Agile).

 For the experimental processes things may be a bit more ad hoc and so backup might need to be in the hands of users such as data scientists rather than defined processes and technology.
 With new pipelines being created more often it is much harder to enforce backups.

-### <a name="PrepAndTrainBackup"></a>Backup
+### <a name="PrepAndTrainScripts"></a>Scripts
-#### Scripts

 Generally speaking, scripts will be stored in a Git repository such as GitHub.
 This will allow for commits to be used as snapshots for backup since a commit is needed any time an item changes.
-#### modeled data
-#### infrastructure configurations
+Using this technique, branches and merges may also be used to prevent issues from forming, and the new branch applied to a development copy of the platform prior to being merged into production.
+Git repositories can be cloned to another host for disaster recovery, although you will need to ensure that at least one copy is blocked from deletion to protect against accidental human error removing the repository.

+### <a name="PrepAndTrainModeledData"></a>Modeled Data

+When data has been processed and modeled its value will increase.
+There should be a backup of this data since it is likely to be a direct contributor to the final consumption of the information.
+Modeled data may be processed and stored as files on the data lake.
+In this scenario, it is common to see the data lake used as a form of backup by creating a new and complete set of data each time an update is completed.
+This means that any complete data set can be loaded at any time to recover to a point in time.
+Alternatively, if the data is loaded into a semantic layer system, that system may provide for point in time recoveries for the data natively.

-### <a name="PrepAndTrainDisasterRecovery"></a>Disaster Recovery
+### <a name="PrepAndTrainInfrastructureConfigurations"></a>Infrastructure Configurations

+The prep and train stage often has related infratsructure and systems.
+These may be backed up using traditional methods if they are IaaS based.
+When using PaaS or SaaS solutions here, a backup of the configuration and deployment script would allow recreation of the environment in a recovery scenario, or following a change that has broken the solution.
+Many solutions here will have JSON based configurations and deployment scripts and so should be relatively easy to back up using a solution such as Git alongside the scripts.

 ## <a name="Model"></a>Model
 Within the model layer of the solution, data is generally ingested into a product where it can be queried.
 The decision of whether to back this up will depend on how data is generally ingested.
 Here, we have two options, often based on load times as to which is chosen:

 * Daily full ingest
 * Paritioned incremental

 In situations where a full daily ingest is carried out with all data, there is no reason to back up or replicate the system you're loading into.
 Here, you would simply create a folder on the data lake with a copy of the data for each load and this would constitute a full backup for the load.
 For disaster recovery, this data can either be loaded to a secondary system, or left on a replicated data lake ready to load in the event of a failover.
 The decision as to which would simply be a comparison of the load time with the RTO, taking into account any time to act following a disaster event.
 Where partitioned incremental loads take place, it might be necessary to back up in several places.
-Firstly you would need backups of the incremental data, since each partition might be loaded with different data each day and so it may be desirable to recovery a previous version.
+Firstly you would need backups of the incremental data, since each partition might be loaded with different data each day and so it may be desirable to recover a previous version.
 Secondly you may wish to backup within the solution itself, in order to roll back from a failed load.
 For disaster recovery you will need to replicate the data lake containing files to load.
 To shorten load times you may also wish to replicate the data solution itself to another location.
-### <a name="ModelBackup"></a>Backup
-### <a name="ModelDisasterRecovery"></a>Disaster Recovery

 ## <a name="Serve"></a>Serve

 Your serving layer may be extremely varied in terms of technology.
 Here we will assume you have caching and presentation (reporting) layers.

-### <a name="ServeBackup"></a>Backup
+### <a name="ServeCache"></a>Cache

+A caching layer will allow for many more users to access the data in parallel, at the cost of some flexibility.
+Since data will be reloaded every day it is unlikely that you will need to back up this layer.
+Data will be available from the modeling layer and so can be rolled back there if necessary.
+For disaster recovery it is likely that you would backup the deployment and configuration scripts in Git and redeploy them before reloading data.
+This may be product dependent, and so in some scenarios a backup of the cached data may be advisable.

-### <a name="ServeDisasterRecovery"></a>Disaster Recovery
+### <a name="ServePresentation"></a>Presentation

+The presentation layer can vary widely.
+Here we will assume a reporting platfrom.
+In this scenario, the report source should be backed up and version controlled using a supported technology such as Git.
+For Disaster recovery, you may need to redeploy reports to another reporting platform in another region, and potentially re-point any data sources to the new location.
+It might be possible to use technology such as global load balancers (in Azure this would be Traffic Manager) to handle URI changes between regions during a failover.

 # <a name="SQL"></a>SQL
 ## <a name="SQLSQLManagedInstance"></a>SQL Managed Instance
 ## <a name="SQLSQLServer"></a>SQL Server